byteab/js-data-structure-and-algorithm/README.md

 # js-data-structure-and-algorithm
-The first step to becoming the best programmer
+1-The first step to becoming the best programmer 2-Interview Questions

 start these for developer every you want